janderson1216/group_project/README.md

 # group_project

 ## Proposal
-Why do some countries do really well in the Olympics?
-What factors influence olypic performance at the country and athlete level?
-What countries and athleties will preform well at the next olympics?
+Why do some countries outperform others in the Olympics?
+What factors influence olympic performance at the country and athlete level?
+What countries and athletes are most likely to have a stronger performance at the next olympics?
 This proposal seeks to answer those questions.
-Using the vast dataset from the 2016 olympics, we seek to determine the most influencial factors that relate to medal performance of olympic atheletes, and build a predictive model that can forcast olympic performance for the next summer olympics.
+Using the vast dataset from the 2016 olympics, we seek to determine the most influential factors that relate to medal performance of olympic athletes, and build a predictive model that can forecast olympic performance for the next summer olympics.

-This analysis could provide multiple investment opportunities related to sports/olympic consumer market sizing, athelete endorsements, sports analytics, and sports betting, to name a few possibilities.
+This analysis could provide multiple investment opportunities related to sports/olympic consumer market sizing, athlete endorsements, sports analytics, and sports betting, to name a few possibilities.

 ## Data set
-Official dataset outlining olympic events, atheltes, participating countries, and medal counts. https://www.kaggle.com/rio2016/olympic-games
+Official dataset outlining olympic events, athletes, participating countries, and medal counts. https://www.kaggle.com/rio2016/olympic-games

 ## Group Roles